nicholaswilde/frame-fi/docs/usage.md

 **Example with Command-Line Arguments:**

 This command syncs a specific local directory to the device, overriding any settings in `.env`.
+If the web server is authenticated, you must also pass the credentials.

 !!! code "./scripts directory"

     ```shell
+    FTP_HOST="192.168.1.100" \
+    WEB_SERVER_USER="admin" \
+    WEB_SERVER_PASSWORD="password" \
+    LOCAL_DIR="path/to/your/pictures" \
-    FTP_HOST="192.168.1.100" LOCAL_DIR="path/to/your/pictures" ./sync.sh
+    ./sync.sh
     ```

 ### :wrench: Manual Syncing